janmojzis/rpiap/README.md

 # 📡 Intro

 Raspberry PI models 3B+, 4, and 5 integrated Wi-Fi interfaces supporting both 2.4 GHz and 5 GHz bands.
+The combination of Ethernet and Wi-Fi interfaces on such a compact, portable device makes the Raspberry PI a Swiss Army knife for networking.
+You can create a Wi-Fi router, connect as a client to a Wi-Fi network, bridge both interfaces together, and more.

-The `rpiap` package provides flexible network configuration capabilities, allowing you to use different combinations of WiFi, Ethernet, and USB network interfaces for LAN and WAN connectivity.
-Depending on the selected operating mode, the Raspberry Pi can create its own wireless network, connect as a client to an existing Wifi network, integrate into your existing LAN infrastructure, or be configured in custom topologies.
+The `rpiap` package is a configuration package that provides an easy way to set up and manage these different networking capabilities, allowing you to switch between operating modes as needed.

-> 💡 **Note:** The `rpiap` package is a configuration package only, it installs and uses existing Debian packages and does not include any precompiled binaries.
+> 💡 **Note:** The `rpiap` package is built solely on programs from the Debian distribution, contains shell and Python scripts, and does not include any precompiled binaries or other third-party software.

 # ⚙️ Operating Modes